RABlue27/RABlue27/README.md

 ### What I'm working on:

-  -Learning new languages (Rust & JavaScript/React)
+  -Learning new languages (Rust/C# & JavaScript/React)

   -Expanding my Python knowledge